TungstenTransformation/KTScripts/DynamicFuzzySearchLocator.md

 End Sub

-Public Sub Alternatives_Format(Alts As CscXDocFieldAlternatives, FieldFormatterName As String) Dim FieldFormatter As ICscFieldFormatter, A As Long, Field As New CscXDocField, Alt As CscXDocFieldAlternative Set FieldFormatter=Project.FieldFormatters.ItemByName(FieldFormatterName) For A=0 To Alts.Count-1
+Public Sub Alternatives_Format(Alts As CscXDocFieldAlternatives, FieldFormatterName As String) 'Format all alternatives of a Locator with a field formatter Dim FieldFormatter As ICscFieldFormatter, A As Long, Field As New CscXDocField, Alt As CscXDocFieldAlternative Set FieldFormatter=Project.FieldFormatters.ItemByName(FieldFormatterName) For A=0 To Alts.Count-1